Assembly: PresentationCore (in presentationcore.dll)

-Occurs if Duration is referencia null (Nothing en Visual Basic).
+Occurs if Duration is a null reference (Nothing in Visual Basic).

 A Timeline represents a segment of time and the length of that segment is determined by the timeline's Duration.
 When a Timeline reaches the end of its duration, it stops playing.
 If the Timeline has child timelines, they stop playing as well.
 In the case of an animation, the Duration specifies how long the animation takes to transition from its starting value to its ending value.